-Amnesty International, Afghanistan: 13 Hazara killed by Taliban fighters in Daykundi province - new investigation, 5 October 2021
+Amnesty International, Afghanistan: 13 Hazara killed by Taliban fighters in Daykundi province - new investigation, 5 October 2021 of the Afghan National Defence Security Forces (ANDSF), and two were civilians.

 "Taliban forces unlawfully killed 13 ethnic Hazaras, including a 17-year-old girl, in Afghanistan's Daykundi province after members of the security forces of the former government surrendered, a new investigation by Amnesty International has revealed.